MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-atlassian.md

 1. After selecting **Create**, copy the **Organization ID** and the **API key**.
 You'll need it later.

+    >[!NOTE]
-1. **Verify your domain:** To see your Atlassian users and their activities in Defender for Cloud Apps, you need to verify your domain.
+    >Verify your domain: To see your Atlassian users and their activities in Defender for Cloud Apps, you need to verify your domain.
 In Atlassian, domains are used to     determine which user accounts can be managed by your organization.
 You won't see users and their activities if their domains aren't verified in the Atlassian           configuration.
-To verify domains in Atlassian see [Verify a domain to manage accounts](https://support.atlassian.com/user-management/docs/verify-a-domain-to-manage-accounts/).
+    >To verify domains in Atlassian see [Verify a domain to manage accounts](https://support.atlassian.com/user-management/docs/verify-a-domain-to-manage-accounts/).

 ### Configure Defender for Cloud Apps